yang-jian0422/yang-jian0422.github.io/content/_index.md

         My current research mainly focuses on:

-        + Initiation and movement mechanisms of rapid long-travel landslides
+        + Initiation and movement mechanisms of slow-moving landslides
         + Prediction of landsliding via geotechnical experiments
         + Generation and maintenance of excess pore-water pressure and landsliding
         + Formation of fluidized soil layer structures and landslide movement